 Mental Health in Indianapolis

 The Indiana Council of Community Mental Health Centers (ICCMHC) is a non-profit organization with over two dozen affiliated health centers across the state.
 Five of these community-based centers are in the Indianapolis metro area.
 The ICCMHC ensures that member agencies receive the necessary state and federal funding to continue to provide services to the residents of Indianapolis.
 Inpatient and outpatient care for a wide range of behavioral and emotional disturbances is provided.
-Individuals suffering from severe mental illnesses and chronic addiction can also find help at member agencies.
-All services are delivered in a respectful, caring and dignified manner.
+Individuals suffering from severe mental illnesses and chronic addiction can also receive assistance at member agencies.
+All services are delivered in a respectful, caring, and dignified manner.
 Call 317-684-3684 for more information about ICCMHC member agencies and the services they provide.3

-Students who already hold a master's degree in a human services-related field can apply to Butler University's Licensed Mental Health Counselor Certification program.
+Students who already hold a master's degree in a human services-related field can apply to the Butler University's Licensed Mental Health Counselor Certification program.
 The non-degree program requires participants to take three content courses and complete a 300-hour internship placement at a local mental health facility.
-Students must also pass the National Counselor Examination.4 Once these requirements are completed, graduates can apply for Indiana licensure through the Behavioral Health and Human Services Licensing Board.
+Students must also pass the National Counselor Examination.4 Once these requirements are completed, graduates may apply for Indiana licensure through the Behavioral Health and Human Services Licensing Board.
 Information about Indiana licensing can be obtained by calling 317-234-2054.5